drbinliang/HMM-Action-Recognition/readme.md

 * HMM model

 Future work will be done in:
-* cross validation for choosing appropriate number of hidden states
 * combine skeleton information with 3DMTM as the features
 * realtime application